 p.s.
 Here is a picture two of my sons made yesterday, when they were fooling around with the camera on my phone.
 The tree somehow looks human…

 * * *

 09:48-ish.
 I have completed the school run, arranged with my husband that I will have the snow tires changed this week.
 And I had a shower.
 A long one… very indulgent. #selfcare

 Coffee addict, blog addict… yes, I still can be called those.
-But normally blogging and drinking coffee don’t end in throat cancer.
-And if the kids end up addicted to them, following in my footsteps… well at least those activities are not known to cause drunk driving accidents, not to mention date rape nor domestic violence.
-[Not to worry, that’s not happening to me/my family… but I’ve been affected by these or witnessed these or had friends affected by these in the past.
-Haven’t we all.]
+But normally blogging and coffee don’t end in throat cancer.
+And if the kids end up addicted to them, following in my footsteps, well at least they’re not known to cause drunk driving accidents, date rape nor domestic violence (Edit: not that I, nor my husband, was ever the perpetrator of any of those — quite the contrary.
+I/he was/is just your average wine-o-clock-loving westerner).

 One five-and-a-half-day sober tree-lover.